Kit History

 Background

 Historically speaking, Celtic have rarely resorted to changing from their famous green and white hoops.
+During the Victorian period, when they wore vertical stripes, it is likely that did not need change shirts at all.
 An early photograph from 1909-10 shows them playing Leith Athletic (black and white vertical striped shirts, white shorts) in their normal hoops.
-Until the late 1970s they regularly played Hibernian and neither team changed despite both wearing green and white shirts and when they played Leeds United in the European Cup in 1970, neither team changed despite wearing predominantly white.
+Until the late 1970s they regularly played Hibernian and neither team changed despite both wearing green and white shirts.

 Nevertheless Celtic have had a change strip in the kit hamper since at least 1910, probably for use against the many Scottish teams that have worn hooped shirts down the years.
 These were normally variations on plain green shirts although in 1925-26, white shirts with a large green shamrock were used.
 After the Second World War the shamrock idea was revived at first on plain white shirts but later green sleeves were added.
 This distinctive outfit was used until the mid 1960s when plain green shirts, worn with white or green shorts, came into favour.